 Platelet-reducing agent (PDE3 inhibitor).

-Concomitant drugs that can prolong the QT interval (eg, chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin, amiodarone, disopyramide, procainamide, pimozide), inotropes, other PDE3 inhibitors (eg, cilostazol, milrinone): not recommended.
+Avoid concomitant drugs that can prolong the QT interval (eg, chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin, amiodarone, disopyramide, procainamide, pimozide), inotropes, other PDE3 inhibitors (eg, cilostazol, milrinone).
 Concomitant anticoagulants, PDE3 inhibitors, NSAIDs, antiplatelet agents, SSRIs; monitor for bleeding.
 Potentiated by fluvoxamine, ciprofloxacin or other CYP1A2 inhibitors.
 Antagonized by omeprazole or other CYP1A2 inducers; may need to adjust dose.
 May affect CYP1A2 substrates (eg, theophylline, fluvoxamine, ondansetron).

 Headache, palpitations, diarrhea, asthenia, edema, nausea, abdominal pain, dizziness, pain, dyspnea, flatulence, vomiting, fever, peripheral edema, rash, chest pain, anorexia, tachycardia, malaise, cough, paresthesia, back pain, pruritus, dyspepsia; cardiovascular effects (eg, torsades de pointes, ventricular tachycardia, CHF), pulmonary hypertension, interstitial lung disease.

 Plasma half-life: ~1.5 hours (anagrelide) and ~2.5 hours (3-hydroxy anagrelide).